Funkmaster-Rick/Shadowrun-5e/README.md

 These sheets are pretty basic.
 It has headers just like the Goon sheet with rolls auto calculated to the matrix attribute + host rating.

 * **Intrusion Countermeasures** repeating section works similar to other fields.
-The IC Limit, Defense Attribute, and Defense Matrix Attributes selects will let you pick appropriate info for you IC will will then be displayed in the roll template to assist with faster opposing rolls.
+The IC Limit, Defense Attribute, and Defense Matrix Attributes selects will let you pick appropriate info for your IC will will then be displayed in the roll template to assist with faster opposing rolls.
 They do not add additional functionality.

 * **IC** name will roll Host Rating + Host Rating d6s to do its thing.
 Having Edge toggle selected will invoke the *Rule of Six* but will not add an edge pool.
 Wounds toggle does nothing as IC feel no pain.....